elijahc/cugammadex/docs/r/cticu.md

 ## Daily Workflow

+Most days follow the same pattern, first thing in the morning is fellow rounds with the CT Surgery fellow, followed by pre-rounding, ICU/Attending rounds, then everything else before signout at 4p.

 ### Fellow rounds
 Arrive around 5:45 – 6:00 AM depending on the census.
 I overnight resident will have printed off a sign out list for you and filled in many of the numbers (Vitals, Swan numbers, I/Os) The